archesproject/arches-docs/docs/administering/designing-the-database.rst

 Core Arches Datatypes
 ---------------------

 Nodes in Arches must be configured with a "Data Type", and different datatypes store different kinds of information.
 For example, a **string** datatype is what you should use to store arbitrary text, like the name or description of a resource.
 A brief description of all datatype options in core Arches follows.
-Developers and extend Arches by :ref:`creating their own custom datatype <datatypes>`.
+Developers can extend Arches by :ref:`creating their own custom datatypes <datatypes>`.

 :semantic: A semantic node **does not store data**.
 Semantic nodes are used where necessary to make symbolic connections between other nodes, generally in order to follow ontological rules.
 The top node of every graph is a semantic node.
 :string: Stores a string of text.
 This could be something simple like a name, or more something elaborate like a descriptive paragraph with formatting and hyperlinks.